g1ver/EFT-Teamkill-Tracker/README.md

 # Commands
 - !!log **@Killer** **@Killed** _"note"_
   - Log a kill within the database.
+  - Note must be in quotes
+  - Note must be less than 300 characters.
 - !!list
   - Get a list of kills from the database.
 - !!leaderboard (**_kills_** / **_deaths_**)